 Adobe Creative Cloud is Adobe’s subscription-based cloud platform with multiple software tools for creatives.
 This is one of their most relevant offers.

-Creative Cloud is a complete solution for professional users who want to create graphics, edit images or videos, animate content, manage large numbers of files, open PDF documents, and handle electronic signature of documents, among many other important tasks.
+Creative Cloud is a complete solution for professional users who want to create graphics, edit images or videos, animate content, manage large numbers of files, open PDF documents, and handle electronic signatures of documents, among many other important tasks.

 Creative Cloud was launched in mid-2012 and quickly amassed over 500,000 subscribers in its first year.
 By the end of 2013, it counted 1.4 million users on board.
-Forbes analysts had calculated the number of subscribers for 2017 to be 12 million.
+Forbes analysts calculated the number of subscribers for 2017 to be 12 million.